AkanaInc/Google-Drive-API-Hook/README.md

 [Akana.com](http://akana.com)

 ## Google-Drive-API-Hook
-API Hook that takes a string and inserts it to a new file created in a folder called "Leads" in Google Drive
+API Hook that provides access to the Google Drive API to use in cloud integrations.

 ## Google Drive API
 ### About the API
 - Access, edit, and save your Google App's files to Google Drive.